 When analysing the whole database of coastal urban ecology articles, only 34 publications presented connections among citations, presenting a total of 24 interactions (Fig. 10).
 Besides the publication that cited only one other article, there are three other cases: when four articles cited the same article (Leclerc and Viard 2018, Heery et al. 2018, Bertocci et al. 2017, Bugnot et al. 2019), when three articles cited the same article (Shepard et al. 2016, Washburn et al. 2013, Campbell 2010), and when two articles cited the same article (Chen et al. 2018, Lopes et al. 2011).
 On the contrary, there are six cases where one unique article cited two articles.
 Network analysis showed a marginal interaction among articles’ paradigms.
 The paradigm in quoted seven in articles, two of, and seven for the cities studies.
 Only one article of quoted of the cities articles, three cited for articles, and three in the city studies.
 Only one article was classified as a paradigm for and it cited paradigm of the cities.
-These results suggest that coastal urban ecology article quotation have a sutil connection among publications, however this is not reinforced when the three paradigms are considered, and they do not show an order of complexity.
+These results suggest that coastal urban ecology article quotation have a subtle connection among publications, however this is not reinforced when the three paradigms are considered, and they do not show an order of complexity.

 Discussion